 For acceptance into the Honors Program, a student must meet the following eligibility requirements:

-1) A student must be a junior-level biology major.
+1) A student must be a junior-level Biology, Biomedical Sciences, or Conservation Biology major.
 Students who have selected biology as a minor are NOT eligible; they should seek an Honors program in their major.
 Students who have a special major and whose research advisor is a member of the biology faculty ARE eligible.

 2) A student must have a 3.00 overall UMW cumulative GPA and a 3.25 cumulative GPA in the Biology Major at the beginning of their final two 15-week semesters at UMW.
 A student must maintain these GPAs at graduation.

 3) A student must have satisfactorily completed Biol 481.
 Biol 481 is a prerequisite for Biol 491.

 4) A student must submit an Honors Program Application and an Honors Research Proposal (one paper copy and one electronic copy) to the Proposal Review Committee.

 To successfully complete the requirements of the program, students accepted into the program must:

 2) successfully fulfill any other requirements set forth in Biol 491

 3) write an Honors Thesis,

 4) deliver an oral Honors Presentation to the Department faculty, and